jodaf/quilvyn-5E/README.md

-To use quilvyn-5E, unbundle the release package into a plugins/ subdirectory within the Quilvyn installation directory, then add or uncomment the 'plugins/FiveE.js' entry in the PLUGINS definition in quilvyn.html.
+To use quilvyn-5E, unbundle the release package into a plugins/ subdirectory within the Quilvyn installation directory, then add or uncomment the 'plugins/SRD5E.js' entry in the PLUGINS definition in quilvyn.html.

 ### Usage

-Once the FiveE plugin is installed as described above, start Quilvyn and choose 5E from the Rules menu in the editor window.
+Once the SRD5E plugin is installed as described above, start Quilvyn and choose 5E from the Rules menu in the editor window.